2001 Brazilian Grand Prix: Race

-Michael Schumacher lost control of his Ferrari on lap 48 when a rear tyre hit a damp white line on the circuit's edge entering turn five.
+Michael Schumacher lost control of his Ferrari on lap 48 when a rear tyre hit a damp white line on the circuit's edge entering Descida do Lago corner.
 He regained control of his car but avoided stalling to maintain his lead.
 This driver error allowed Coulthard to close up to Michael Schumacher.
 Two laps later, coming around the banked last turn and into the Senna S chicane at the end of the straight, Coulthard and Michael Schumacher were about to lap Marques' slower car, with Coulthard slipstreaming Schumacher.
 Marques stayed in the middle of the track, allowing Coulthard to move to the inside and Michael Schumacher to the outside.
 Coulthard passed both drivers to retake the race lead and began to pull away from Michael Schumacher.
 Drivers on intermediate or full-wet tyres had variable lap times, and it was quite wet on parts of the course, with some areas hit by rain and others by sunshine.

 Michael Schumacher lost time to Coulthard when he ran wide into the gravel trap at turn six on lap 53, but he remained in second.
 Irvine retired after getting his Jaguar trapped on a curb at turn five on the same lap.
 On lap 56, Mazzacane pulled to the side of the track near the turn one run-off area after his clutch burned out, resulting in a fire that marshals had to extinguish.
 Räikkönen in ninth lost control of his car after he was caught off guard by the rain, sliding backwards onto the grass and retiring on the following lap.
 On lap 60, Ralf Schumacher spun at turn five, stalled his car and retired.
 The fastest drivers managed to avoid Ralf Schumacher's stalled car before it was removed from the track.
 Heidfeld overtook Trulli in turn one for fourth on lap 61.
 Frentzen, in third, became the race's final retirement when he slowed and stopped his car at the side of the track with an electrical misfire two laps later.
 This promoted Heidfeld to third, Trulli to fourth, Panis to fifth and Alesi to sixth.